 Pursuant to Public Utilities Commission Decision D.16-12-025, all communications providers certificated and/or registered with the California Public Utilities Commission (CPUC), that also file Form 477 with the Federal Communications Commission, shall submit annually to the Communications Division by April 1st, broadband subscriber and deployment data at a Census Block level as of the prior calendar year’s end in a form as designated by Communications Division Staff.
 Only Mobile providers may submit broadband subscriber data at the Census Tract level.
 All providers may fulfill the subscriber reporting requirement by submitting subscriber data at the more granular street address level.

-NEW: Starting this 2019 data collection cycle, Fixed Wireless providers are no longer required to submit tower location information.
-They will be required to submit broadband Deployment data at the Census Block level.
+Starting in 2019 data collection cycle, Fixed Wireless providers are no longer required to submit tower location information.
+They are required to submit broadband Deployment data at the Census Block level.